essays arranged by artist:

 The tag, Folk-Rock, used to describe this signature Byrds sound and its numerous followers, according to Fricke “never did justice” to the band.
 But what genre designation does?
 In my own estimation, any listener can usually distinguish vintage Folk-Rock by asking if the vocals and guitars, minus the bass and drums, would have fit in well enough with the Folk Revival style of the time.
 Rhythmically speaking it is hardly sophisticated.
 The prototype Folk-Rock sound is perhaps the electric version of Simon and Garfunkel's ‘The Sound of Silence’, released in September, 1965, since it originally had been an vocal-and-acoustic guitar number, with producer Tom Wilson adding electric guitars and drums later, making for somewhat of an awkward backing track but nonetheless leading to a result that, like alchemy, elevated the two constituent parts, Folk and Rock, into something grander.

-One theme common to many writers on the topics of the Byrds and Folk-Rock is that of the Byrds not receiving sufficient credit for the extraordinary shift represented by their version of ‘r.
-Tambourine Man’—that is, for the Folk-Rock phenomenon.
+One theme common to many writers on the topics of the Byrds and Folk-Rock is that of the Byrds not receiving sufficient credit for the extraordinary shift represented by their version of ‘Mr. Tambourine Man’—that is, for the Folk-Rock phenomenon.
 First, Folk guitar and vocal skills were dearly needed by Rock-and-Roll circa 1965: the British Invasion and what we would call its reactant American Explosion (the music generally called Garage Rock) were bound to run aground eventually, hampered by their derivative relationship with Rhythm and Blues/ early Rock-and-Roll that preceded it.
 Second, Folk-Rock encouraged song composers to work on their own, not only in place of the Folk Revival standard of adapting other composers' or traditional songs, but also instead of working out songs during band rehearsals.
-Richie Unterberger, as noted above, is a big fan of this album; the good news being that he has written two excellent books on Folk Rock.
+Richie Unterberger, as noted above, is a big fan of this album; the good news being that he has written two excellent books on Folk-Rock.
 In the first book, Turn!
 Turn!
 Turn!
 The '60s Folk-Rock Revolution, he discusses these positive effects.
-He quotes Gary Marker (a member of the Rising Sons, a short-lived ensemble that also included Taj Mahal, Ry Cooder, Jesse Kincaid, and future Byrd Kevin Kelley) rightly claiming that American Rock, as compared to Rhythm and Blues, had seemingly reached its final stages, with innovators and stars that had emerged in what we could call the second wave of Rock (following the first, 1954-1957) having already made their biggest marks—Roy Orbison, Wanda Jackson, The Everly Brothers, numerous Surf Rock acts—and finding themselves overthrown by the Beatles.
+He quotes Gary Marker (a member of the Rising Sons, a short-lived ensemble that also included Taj Mahal, Ry Cooder, Jesse Kincaid, and future Byrd Kevin Kelley) rightly claiming that American Rock, as compared to Rhythm and Blues, had seemingly reached its final stages, with innovators and stars that had emerged in what we could call the second wave of Rock (following the first, 1954-1957) having already made their biggest marks—Roy Orbison, Wanda Jackson, the Everly Brothers, numerous Surf Rock acts—and finding themselves overthrown by the Beatles.
 As conventional histories put it, the Byrds served as the major American response to the Beatles, hinting at but not quite stating directly that British bands would not feel as comfortable or even inclined to cover songs written by the likes of Dylan (or, jumping ahead a few years, Leonard Cohen or Joni Mitchell).
 Indeed, that would turn out to be true.
 Unterberger notes that the Byrds "gave fledgling songwriters hope," at the same time that they freshly inspired some of their fellow Folk Revivalists who had grown tired of protest songs or digging through the same old collections of folk songs hoping to find one that had not been done to death.

 Thus a Byrds cover of a vocal-and-acoustic-guitar piece, ‘Mr. Tambourine Man’ launched a style, or subgenre, Folk-Rock, that would up-end the entire Rock world.
 Dylan's original version is found on the B side of Bringing It All Back Home, the A side of which featured not Folk-Rock, just Rock-and-Roll.
 Dylan would continue that sound, brilliantly aided by musicians like Mike Bloomfield, Al Kooper, Bruce Langhorne, and Charlie McCoy.
 While Dylan was the pivotal figure in inspiring other song composers to abandon well-worn subject matter and structures, he differed from many of this contemporaries, with the major exceptions of the Rolling Stones, in the continued influence of Rhythm and Blues in the sound that he crafted in the studio and in concert with the Hawks (who became the Band).
 Kooper's Blood, Sweat and Tears fits into this paradigm as well, and to a lesser extent other scattered bands.
 Overall, though, Rock and Rhythm and Blues were taking divergent paths.
 (For me, the turn toward Country-Rock nearly derailed Dylan.
 Want an example of an album that features a couple great tracks and a lot of filler?
 Look no further than Nashville Skyline.
 This was the prevailing opinion of the time—see: the very notion of a “new morning” or David Bowie's ‘Song for Bob Dylan’.
 As I argued in the essay about Sweetheart above, Country-Rock justly receives its due all these decades later, but it hardly deserves the zealous praise that contemporary Rockers embarrassingly gush all over it.)